 Things to do in Guyana

-- Kaieteur Falls – Take a chartered flight with Golden Arrows Tours to see the world’s largest single drop waterfall by volume.
-(Yeah we had trouble working out what that meant too!)
+Kaieteur Falls – Take a chartered flight with Golden Arrows Tours to see the world’s largest single drop waterfall by volume.
+(Yeah, we had trouble working out what that meant too!)
 You can take the flight as a day trip as it is only an hour each way from Georgetown and the aeroplane runway is right near the falls itself, where you will land and explore the region.
-During the flight you will get to take jaw dropping photos of dense forest and ariel views of Kaieteur Falls.
+During the flight, you will get to take jaw-dropping photos of dense forest and ariel views of one of the best waterfalls in South America.

-- Iwokrama Rainforest – Take a trip into the heart of one of the most untouched rainforests on the planet.
-Best time to visit is October to March during dry season.
+Iwokrama Rainforest – Take a trip into the heart of one of the most untouched rainforests on the planet.
+Best time to visit is October to March during the dry season.

-- Homestay in Amerindian Village – Places such as Surama village, home to the Macushi tribe, offer backpackers the chance to gain an insight into Amerindian indigenous culture.
+Homestay in Amerindian Village – Places such as Surama village, home to the Macushi tribe, offer backpackers the chance to gain an insight into the Amerindian indigenous culture.

 (On average accommodation is Guyana in general ranges from $10 USD – $20 USD / night)